Showing posts with label the writer's life. Show all posts

 So I hear things are getting serious with you and your muse!
 You’re getting together more often, things feel “right,” your writer friends refer to you as a unit rather than two disparate entities ... it’s a wonderful feeling, isn’t it?
 Well, listen up, because here’s where it gets tricky.
 When the fairy dust wears off, and everything you two do stops seeming sparkly and wonderful just because you’re in love, things are gonna get real, and life is going to happen, and it’s way too easy to stop having that lovin’ feeling.
 I’ve got your back: follow these steps, and you’ll be able to weather the hard times like a seasoned pro.

 Feeling in a festive mood?
-I’ve got fifteen holiday gift ideas for writers that will knock your socks off.
-And if you’re a writer wondering what to give your friends and family, don’t worry, I’ve got you covered with some of these ideas, too.
+I have a bounty of holiday gift ideas for writers that will knock your socks off.
+And if you’re a writer wondering what to give your friends and family, don’t worry, I’ve got you covered with some of these ideas, too. 😉

 How to Honour (or Toss) Old Bits and Bobs of Writing

-When we were done giggling about it, we started to wonder, what to do with it now?
-It's years old and has no connection to any of her current stories, but it's a nifty piece of writing, and worth keeping.
+Once our giggles faded, we started to wonder, what to do with it now?
+It's years old and has no connection to any of her current stories, but it's a nifty piece of writing and worth keeping.

 Still.
 What to do?